johnjac-cisco/local-task-master/README.md

 ### Option 1 | MCP (Recommended):

-MCP (Model Control Protocol) provides the easiest way to get started with Task Master directly in your editor.
+MCP (Model Control Protocol) provides the easiest way to get started with Local Task Master directly in your editor.

 1. **Install and Start Ollama**